UncommonWindmill/UncommonWindmill/README.md

 - I've been interested in coding for quite a while
 - I've finally started to learn
 - Right now I know HTML and CSS
-- I'm learning Javascript now
+- I'm learning Javascript & Python now
 - That's all
 - Goodbye :)